MicrosoftDocs/minecraft-creator/creator/TestDocs/GettingStarted.md

 Before building your first pack.
 You will need software, tools, and an understanding of how Add-ons work within Minecraft.
 In this tutorial, You will learning the following.

-[!div class="checklist"]
+>[!div class="checklist"]
-- How Minecraft's file structure is laid out.
+> - How Minecraft's file structure is laid out.
-- What software is use for editing JSON files.
+> - What software is use for editing JSON files.
-- What are some of the plugins available to help with Add-on development.
+> - What are some of the plugins available to help with Add-on development.

 ## com.mojang